-We have demonstrated that patients with sensory deficits due to both spinal cord injury and diabetes mellitus have a dramatic reduction in cutaneous sensory nerves, especially in the wound beds.
+We have demonstrated that patients with sensory deficits due to both spinal cord injury and diabetes mellitus have a dramatic reduction in cutaneous sensory nerves, especially Ability to predict patients who are likely to develop multi-organ failure or die after a severe injury is the first step in understanding potential targets for therapeutic intervention.

+in the wound beds.
 We have also recently determined that activity levels of neutral endopeptidase, a membrane bound enzyme that degrades substance P, is elevated in the wounds and skin of patients and mice with diabetes.
 Therefore, it was not a surprise to us that exogenous substance P shortens time to healing in a model of delayed wound repair in diabetic mice.
 We have also observed increased levels of the enzyme neutral endopeptidase in skin and wounds from diabetic mice.
 We have shown that increased glucose and fatty acids increases neutral endopeptidase levels in cultured endothelial cells.
 Most interestingly, this increase can be inhibited with antioxidant treatment.

-Our lab is focused on determining the endothelial cell derived signals that govern nerve cell differentiation.
+Following injury, sensory nerves are absent within the injury site.
+With time there appears to be a transient abnormal increase in neuroinflammatory mediator within the wound that eventually approaches normal.
+These findings are important because itching, which is mediated by neuropeptides, is a major complaint of patients with thermal injuries.
+Hypertrophic scars have elevated levels of substance P and decreased neutral endopeptidase activity compared to uninjured skin and normal scars.
+Our lab is focused on determining endothelial cell derived signals that govern nerve cell differentiation.
 Sensory nerve-derived neuropeptides stimulate endothelial cells following injury to round up, proliferate and synthesize adhesion molecules and cytokines.
-These studies are currently focussed on intracellular signaling pathways that mediate substance P mediated changes to the endothelial cell.
+These studies are currently focused on intracellular signaling pathways that mediate substance P mediated changes to the endothelial cell.
 Activated endothelial cells stimulate reinnervation of the injury site.
 We have defined this process to be a neuro-endothelial axis and believe that it may contribute to the pathophysiology of hypertrophic scar formation.
 Our latest effort has been to determine the mechanism by which substance P upregulates an inflammatory response.
 We have evidence that change in substance P-induced cell shape with the accompanying reorganization of the cytoskeleton may be an intermediary step.
-Most recently we have focused on the role of nitric oxide synthase and the EGFr as means of mediating substance P activity.
-These studies have been funded by the NIH.
+Most recently we have focused on the role of nitric oxide synthase as means of mediating substance P activity.
+In wound repair it appears that some cellular responses to substance P involve nitric oxide but others are independent of the reactive oxidative species.